Resource monitoring and Reports

 During Runtime

-While a job is running, you can use ssh to get onto the node(s) allocated to your job.
+While a job is running, you can also use ssh to get onto the node(s) allocated to your job to view its performance directly.
 Use squeue --me to see which nodes your job is running on.
 Once logged in to the compute node, you can take a look at the resource usage with standard Linux commands, such as htop, ps or free.
 Please keep in mind that most commands will show ALL resources of the node, not just those allocated to you.

 After the Job finished / Reports